Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Factory.md

   The productivity of this factory.
 - <code id="cycle-time">cycleTime</code> float

-  The time that passes till one production cycle is finished.
+  The time that passes till one production cycle is finsihed.
 - <code id="max-potential">maxPotential</code> float

   The maximum potential this factory can be set to.